rkumar/rbcurse/README.markdown

 ## Current work

+* 2011-09-21 : I intend to rewrite the following widgets: tabbedpane, menu, messagebox.
+These were some of the earliest programs and the code is a mess.
+I need to work on KEY-RESIZE, too.
+Catching Ctrl-arrow keys and shift function keys is required.

+Old:
 I've just added vi and emacs key bindings to some classes, multiple object containers such as MultiContainer and MultiTextView.
 Emacs like kill-ring in TextArea and TextView.
 Tabbedpane can have unlimited tabs, we can scroll the tabs.
 Bunch of other stuff.
 Multiple keys can be bound to a Proc or symbol as in emacs and vim (dd or C-x C-f).

-I've made a demo using ScrollForm (testscroller.rb)- a form that takes more fields/objects than can be viewed at a go.
-Meta keys scroll the form.
-Then onto testing what's there, before making a stable release.

 ## Sample programs:

-*  test2.rb  most widgets (including menus)
+*  test2.rb  most basic widgets (including menus)
-*  sqlc.rb is a ruby sql client demo (using sqlite3-ruby)
+*  sqlm.rb is a ruby sql client demo (using sqlite3-ruby)
 *  rfe : file explorer or Finder like app
 *  testcombo.rb  combos with various insert policies and vertical alignments